potatoImp/OpenStress/README.md

 - **Error Handling**: OpenStress includes a robust error handling mechanism, allowing developers to define custom error types and manage error states effectively.
 This enhances the reliability of applications built with OpenStress.

+- **Web-Based Task Management Interface**: OpenStress provides a visual web interface for task management, complete with user authentication and API endpoints for starting and stopping tasks.
+It also supports Swagger documentation for easy integration and usage.

+- **Simplified Development Process**: Developers can focus solely on executing tasks without worrying about creating and managing coroutine pools or handling concurrency pressure.
+OpenStress takes care of standard test data collection, output, and reporting, streamlining the development workflow.

 - **Easy Integration**: Designed with simplicity in mind, OpenStress can be easily integrated into existing Go projects.
 The modular architecture allows for seamless usage alongside other libraries and frameworks.

 - **Open Source**: As an open-source project, OpenStress encourages community contributions and collaboration.
 Developers can freely use, modify, and distribute the framework, fostering an environment of innovation and improvement.